 Fewer opportunities and discrimination experienced in childhood and beyond shape one’s health.
 Black women born in America have high rates of chronic stress, which worsens all aspects of health.

 In addition to facing more racism in society, Black women disproportionately face racism in the health care system as well.
 One survey found that about 23% of Black women said health workers mistreated them during pregnancy or birth.
-This compares to about 14% among white women.
+This finding compares to about 14% among white women.

-Access to contraception is also an important factor.
+Access to contraception also is an important factor.
 On average, unplanned pregnancies result in more health problems for the mom and fetus than planned pregnancies.
 Black women face higher rates of unintended pregnancy in the U.S. than white and Hispanic women.

 Ways to Champion Black Maternal Health